uswds/uswds/README.md

 We’re glad you’d like to use the Standards — here’s how you can get started:

-* Designers: Check out Getting Started for Designers here [link to Playbook].
+* Designers: Check out our Getting Started for Designers information [here](https://playbook.cio.gov/designstandards/getting-started/).
 ** Design files of all the assets included on this site are available for download [here](https://playbook.cio.gov/designstandards/designstandards/assets/releases/wds-design-assets.zip).
-* Developers: Likewise, visit Getting Started for Developers here [link to Playbook].
+* Developers: Follow the instructions in this README to get started.
 ** CSS and JavaScript files of all the assets on this site are available for download [here](https://github.com/18F/web-design-standards/archive/v0.8.3.zip).
-* Or review this README for installation instructions, and then check out the Playbook for more detailed information.

 Here are a few different ways to use the Standards within your project.